Ecosystems & Global Biodiversity: Reefs

 Arrival: Welcome to the tropics!
 You arrive in Cairns and are warmly greeted by one of our staff members at the airport.
 (Arrive before 4 pm today).

 Geography & The Reef Presentation: We know people have nervous breakdowns, but what happens when a reef gets too stressed out?
 During this lively presentation taught by a marine naturalist, you learn more about how The Great Barrier Reef evolved and about how natural and human impacts are causing it stress.
 You also learn how Indigenous people have traditionally managed the reef, and how it’s managed today.
 Along the way, you discover weird and wacky things about the reef, such as the role of parrot fish poop, an example of mutualism that makes Nemo happy, and the most dangerous things in the sea that are not what you expect.
 Your naturalist prepares you to identify biogeographical interactions at the reef, how geomorphology changes the reef and how scientists are trying “assisted evolution” with corals.
-You are also introduced to the CoralWatch program using a “virtual reef” banner and how to measure coral bleaching tomorrow on your reef trip.

 (Please ask us about doing the optional service project today instead of as listed on Day 4 if you arrive early)